 In another letter, he bemoaned the fact that he was “terror stricken” because he was broke; was forced to buy two khakis because he didn’t have any trousers and was concerned about ‘wasting’ money on food!

 It turns out that Moses was fed up of the institution he was attending (I didn’t quite find out which) but wanted daddy to help him transfer to Cape Coast University, Oxford or Cambridge.

-Some more juicy tid bits emerged when Moses’ sister Esther revealed in her letter some of their brother James’ tawdry displays.
+Some more juicy titbits emerged when Moses’ sister Esther revealed, in her letter, some of their brother James’ tawdry displays.
 She wrote her letter from Koforidua – an area I’ve lived in – and informed her father that James had been bad-mouthing him, and saying he had a taste for multiple women.

 News of the day

 I got my hands on The Spectator Daily, the African Morning Post, and the Daily Echo newspapers from the 1940s.
-Apparently, Pagan Road in Accra was the Fleet Street of the city and housed some of these publications.
+Apparently, Pagan Road in Accra was the Fleet Street (London street with a high concentration of newspaper houses) of Accra, and housed some of these publications.
 From them, I learnt that much of the news was quite outward-facing and targeted at the non-natives occupying the land.

 Also telling was the positioning of news about the indigenous people.
 News about them was often relegated to the back pages and or if found near the front pages was an admonishment of their behaviour.